vckyou/Reforestation/README.md

-## Past, present, and future walked into a bar....
-It was tense.
+## How does a French skeleton say hello?
+Bone-jour.